 Additional violations leading to dismissal include non-payment, failure to adhere to contract or catalog requirements.
 Students can appeal termination through the Appeals Process outlined in the College Catalog.
-Dismissed students agree not to imply graduation from UCDH or Careers Unlimited L.L.C.
+Dismissed students agree not to imply graduation from UCDH.

 Disciplinary actions involve only the enrolled student, excluding relatives, parents, spouses, and representatives.
 Failure to attend disciplinary meetings may lead to documented actions and further consequences determined by the College Administration and the Board of Directors.